psf/black/README.md

 * slices are now formatted according to PEP 8 (#178)

+* math operators now use their respective priorities for delimiting multiline expressions (#148)

 * empty parentheses in a class definition are now removed (#145, #180)

 * fixed an invalid trailing comma sometimes left in imports (#185)